 “Why don’t you get high with us?
 Why do you stay with Mary?”

 “You’re paranoid, man.
 Nothing’s going on.”

 “There better not be.”

-I grabbed him and looked him right in the eye.
-He finally looked away.
+I grab him and look him right in the eye.
+He finally looks away.

 “Why are we fighting?”